Satin Pothos 'Exotica'

 Argyraeus

-The 'Argyraeus' variety is characterized by its small, asymmetrical heart-shaped leaves of matte dark green, which are uniquely adorned with distinct silvery-white speckles and a delicate silver margin.
+Small asymmetrical heart-shaped matte dark green leaves with silvery-white speckles and a thin silver margin.

 Silvery Ann

-The 'Silvery Ann' variety features heart-shaped, velvety leaves distinguished by heavy, irregular splashes of iridescent silver that often concentrate into solid metallic patches at the tips and edges.
+Velvety heart-shaped leaves with heavy irregular silver splashes that often form solid metallic patches at tips and edges.

 Jade Satin